rlee360/GameOfLife/README.md

 ...
 ```

 for all hosts.
-Finally, ensure that the full path of the working directory of the machine running the program is mirrored on every node.
+Finally, ensure that the *full path* of the working directory of the machine running the program is mirrored on every node.
+In essence, the local node must be able to ssh into each worker without the need for a password and each worker must be able to ssh back to the local node without a password.

 ## Usage
 You must specify either random input data _or_ input from file.
 Arguments: